Right-of-use Asset and Lease Liability

 |Right-of-use Asset and Lease Liability||

 Note 5 – Right-of-use Asset And Lease Liability

-On adoption, additional current liabilities of approximately $475,000 and long-term liabilities of approximately $713,000 with corresponding ROU assets of approximately $1,167,000 were recognized, based on the present value of the remaining minimum rental payments under current leasing standards for existing operating leases.
+On January 9, 2019, the Company adopted ASU No. 2016-02 (as amended), and additional current liabilities of approximately $475,000 and long-term liabilities of approximately $713,000 with corresponding ROU assets of approximately $1,167,000 were recognized, based on the present value of the remaining minimum rental payments under the new leasing standards for existing operating leases.

 The entire disclosure for operating leases of lessee.
 Includes, but is not limited to, description of operating lease and maturity analysis of operating lease liability.